pelinbalci/Bayesian-AB-Test/README.md

-# My notes: 'Bayesian Machine Learning in Python: A/B Testing'
+# Notes for 'Bayesian Machine Learning in Python: A/B Testing'

 I've taken some notes from the course named "Bayesian Machine Learning in Python: A/B Testing " provided by Udemy.

 I would like to thank LazyProgrammer for his detailed and clear explanations.
 His github page: https://github.com/lazyprogrammer/machine_learning_examples